Judah, Yehuda for me, was (and is) a seminal pillar in my life.

 From him, I learned to mix business with academia, ask the right questions, stand my ground, and get the big picture from the details.
 Mostly, I learned the value of being first to the market — for example, he was the only one in the faculty whose user name was his first name: “JUDAH” as opposed to the rest of us who were obliged to use their last name (since his grant got the school the entire computer :-).

 He literally shaped my thinking for life with words.
-I know how to “guestimate” solutions (guest and estimate), and how to “thumberise” (summarize a book while flipping through it with my thumb).
+I know how to “guestimate” solutions (guess and estimate), and how to “thumberise” (summarize a book while flipping through it with my thumb).

 I will always have a virtual Judah in my mind’s eye, to help me in an interesting “times.”
 Still, I already miss the original Judah in my eye’s view.